nettigo/DS18B20/README.md

 If the temperature is TEMP_ERROR value - measurement failed because:

 - the bus is physically damaged
-- devices not respond
+- devices are not responding
-- when data from the device is not valid
+- data from the device is not valid
-- when not detect device of thad address
+- no device found with given address

 <pre>
 sensors.<span style="color: #CC6600;">readTemperature</span>(<span style="color: #006699;">FA</span>(address));